 Death of Socrates

-In Death of Socrates, he is shown passionately discussing the soul's immortality with his mourning disciples, teaching to the final end.
+In Death of Socrates, he is passionately discusses the soul's immortality with his mourning disciples, teaching them to his final end.
 Socrates points with his left hand, perhaps suggesting a higher truth but unquestioningly referencing the portrayal of Plato in

 Raphael.
 School of Athens (Philosophy).
 Fresco, 1509-1511.
 Approximately 19' x 27'.
 Stanza della Segnatura, Vatican, Rome.